nihpo/SynthHealthData/README.md

 Select a pre-defined "Synthetic PHR" created above, define a clinical trial (arms, phases, visits, etc.), and "run" the cohort through the trial.
 User will be able to re-run the same cohort through as many trials as needed.

-The system will generate the full output for a trial (CDISC-formatted files, in both CSV and SAS format).
+The system generates the full output for a trial (CDISC-formatted files, in both CSV and SAS format).

-The generated SynthTrial files are saved in the user's account.
-And available for download.
+The generated SynthTrial files can be downloaded.

 ![Synthetic Trial diagram](SynthHealthData_02.png)